ironunicorn/acorn-trail/README.md

 ### Phase 5: Searching for Trips (~1 day)
 I'll need to add a `search` route to the trips controller.
-On the Backbone side, there will be a `SearchResults` view that shows results in a given radius with the Google Maps API.
+On the Backbone side, there will be a `SearchResults` view that shows results in a given radius by trail head location with the Google Maps API.
 Place markers will expand with details and link when clicked.

 [Details][phase-five]